shubhamdubey02/Cryft-network-runner/README.md

 ./scripts/tests.e2e.sh
 ```

-## Using `avalanche-network-runner`
+## Using `metal-network-runner`

-You can import this repository as a library in your Go program, but we recommend running `avalanche-network-runner` as a binary.
+You can import this repository as a library in your Go program, but we recommend running `metal-network-runner` as a binary.
 This creates an RPC server that you can send requests to in order to start a network, add nodes to the network, remove nodes from the network, restart nodes, etc..
-You can make requests through the `avalanche-network-runner` command or by making API calls.
+You can make requests through the `metal-network-runner` command or by making API calls.
 Requests are "translated" into gRPC and sent to the server.

-**Why does `avalanche-network-runner` need an RPC server?** `avalanche-network-runner` needs to provide complex workflows such as replacing nodes, restarting nodes, injecting fail points, etc..
+**Why does `metal-network-runner` need an RPC server?** `metal-network-runner` needs to provide complex workflows such as replacing nodes, restarting nodes, injecting fail points, etc..
 The RPC server exposes basic operations to enable a separation of concerns such that one team develops a test framework, and the other writes test cases and controlling logic.

 **Why gRPC?** The RPC server leads to more modular test components, and gRPC enables greater flexibility.
 The protocol buffer increases flexibility as we develop more complicated test cases.
 And gRPC opens up a variety of different approaches for how to write test controller (e.g., Rust).
 See [`rpcpb/rpc.proto`](./rpcpb/rpc.proto) for service definition.